 This year's Innovation Summit will hopefully unveil even more ways we can work together.

-What do you think has changed in the diabetes landscape over the past year?
+What do you think has changed in the diabetes landscape in the past year?
 And how do you think that will influence this year's Summit?

 This year has been one of connection: devices connecting to each other in new ways have been submitted for FDA approval, Tidepool has received their 501(c)(3) status and are connecting with many groups and device manufacturers who share in their vision of open data for real-time monitoring, and Nightscout/DIY groups have allowed families to breathe a little easier with the ability to connect and view Dexcom results remotely.
 And the Bionic Pancreas?
 Diabetes tech that keeps our blood sugars in range with minimal (if any) human intervention?
 I'm a huge fan and supporter!

 Ten years ago, these technologies didn't exist.
 They were all just dreams.
 Now these dreams are becoming reality.
 And all of the dreams and innovation comes from the personal passions of the people involved, which is what makes me all the more excited for this year's Summit.